 Securing North Carolina’s spot as a top solar state

-Assuming the rebates are approved, North Carolina will be able to boast as a top state for solar, and not just for solar developers.
+North Carolina will soon be able to boast as a top state for solar, and not just for solar developers.
 These rebates would help decrease the upfront investment necessary for owning a solar panel system, and Duke projects that these new incentives and programs could increase the state’s private solar market by 200 percent over the next five years.

 Given these recent advancements, there’s no better time to start your solar shopping process.
 By registering on EnergySage, you can receive multiple quotes from pre-screened and vetted installers in the state.
-These quotes will include savings projections and payback periods that will take current incentives into account (and can be updated once the rebate is finalized and approved!)
+These quotes will include savings projections and payback periods that will take current rebates and other incentives into account.
 If you’d like to start your solar exploration with a quick estimate of costs and savings, try using our Solar Calculator.